-Most of our sleeping bags are categorized by the general temperature range in which they will be used.
+Most of the sleeping bags we rent are categorized by the general temperature range in which they will be used.
 Options under this 'Warm Weather' category are for nights in which you expect the temperature to not fall below 45F - 50F.
-Other sleeping bag options include Cool Weather and Cold Weather models.
+Other sleeping bag rental options include Cool Weather and Cold Weather models.
 We also have double-wides if your tent mate is a good buddy, and some monster bags for subzero temps.
-We also have double-wides if your tent mate is a good buddy, and some monster bags for subzero temps.
 There are lots of other factors that influence your comfort, including your metabolism; what you're wearing; the quality of your mattress pad; the size of your tent; and how many campers are in the tent with you.
 It might be tempting to always take the warmest bag possible, but be aware that the warmer the bag, usually it's also bulkier and heavier to carry.
 But if you do take a bigger bag and become too warm, it's easy enough to unzip it to let cool air in.
-Whichever route you go, please don't blame the weather on us (it's happened).
+Whichever route you go, please don't blame getting cold because of bad weather (it's happened).
 We're not that influential.

 Our sleeping bags are from well-known brands such as Kelty, Alps Mountaineering, Marmot, and Sierra Designs.
 The ones in this series are suitable for either backpacking or car camping in moderate temperatures.

 Most of our bags are 'Regular' length, which means it's designed for 6-footers and under.
 If you played some basketball as a forward, these regulars might be a little cold in bad weather if you can't cinch all the way up at the top.
 In that case, try one of long sleeping bag options.
 The extra length isn't too important in the summer though.